History of Auckland: Capital of New Zealand

-Ngāti Whātua would certainly have expected from British colonialism increased security and trading benefits.
+Ngāti Whātua would certainly have expected increased security and trading benefits from British colonialism.
 This would include greater access via the quickly developed port facilities for the lucrative trade in produce grown in Tainui's fertile Waikato and Hauraki Plains for the Australian prison colonies and Sydney market.

 Hobson's barque, the Anna Watson, arrived in Auckland Harbour on 15 September 1840.
 By coincidence, three days before the Platina had arrived looking for Hobson.
 This ship carried 130 colonists and a prefabricated Governor's residence, which was similar to the house built to house Napoleon Bonaparte on St Helena during his exile.

 A foundation ceremony took place on 18 September 1840, at Point Britomart (Rerenga Ora Iti).
-Hobson named the new settlement in honour of George Eden, 1st Earl of Auckland, a patron and his friend.
+Hobson named the new settlement Auckland in honour of George Eden, 1st Earl of Auckland, a patron and his friend.
 The New Zealand Government Gazette announced royal approval of the name on 26 November 1842.

+Auckland was officially declared New Zealand's capital in 1841.

 From the outset, a steady flow of new arrivals from within New Zealand and from overseas came to the new capital.
 The first European settlers in Auckland, William Brown and Logan Campbell, had arrived a month earlier on a hunch about Hobson's intentions and bought Browns Island.
 Soon after Hobson founded Auckland, they built the city's first house, Acacia Cottage, which can still be seen on the side of One Tree Hill, in the park that Campbell donated to the city in his old age.

 Initially, settlers from New South Wales predominated.
 Amongst the first settlers were some Catholics and in 1841 they established a school for boys, which was Auckland's first school of any sort.